adueck/lisp-in-nix/README.md

 ![Testing](https://github.com/adueck/lisp-in-nix/actions/workflows/testing.yaml/badge.svg)

 I wanted to learn the Nix language.
-I heard that that Nix was Turing-complete, so I wrote a little LISP-style calculator in it using monads and parser combinators 🤓.
-This was all done in straight-up vanilla Nix with just the [builtins](https://nix.dev/manual/nix/2.18/language/builtins), no [lib.strings](https://ryantm.github.io/nixpkgs/functions/library/strings/).
+I heard that that Nix was Turing-complete, so I wrote a little LISP-style calculator in it.

+I also wanted to go way overboard and practice some FP so of course I used:

+- For the **parser**: A Parser monad and parser combinators
+- For the **evaluator**: A hybrid monad which is a blending of:
+  1. an Either monad for handling errors in evaluation
+    - *because I can't be bothered to manually error handle each result.*
+  2. a State monad for keeping track of the environment
+    - *because why manually pass the environment around to the different eval functions like a caveman?
+After all, we're writing an interpreter in a fully-functional configuration DSL inspired by Haskell.
+Let's go all out on this.
+This ended up becoming wayyy worse for handling the environment for lambda applications, but oh well.*

+This was all done in straight-up vanilla Nix with just the [builtins](https://nix.dev/manual/nix/2.18/language/builtins).
+No [lib.strings](https://ryantm.github.io/nixpkgs/functions/library/strings/) or **lib.** anything here.

 **Can YAML do that?
 I didn't think so.**

+Should YAML, or any config DSL do this?
+Probably also no. Should *I* have done this?
+Don't ask that.

 ## Features